huggingface/blog/graphml-classification.md

 To follow this tutorial, you need to have installed `datasets` and `transformers` (version >= 4.27.2), which you can do with `pip install -U datasets transformers`.

 ## Data
-To use graph data, you can either start from your own datasets, or use those available on the Hub][https://huggingface.co/graphs-datasets).
+To use graph data, you can either start from your own datasets, or use [those available on the Hub](https://huggingface.co/graphs-datasets).
 We'll focus on using already available ones, but feel free to [add your datasets](https://huggingface.co/docs/datasets/upload_dataset)!

-### Format
-On the Hub, graph datasets are mostly stored as lists of graphs (using the `jsonl` format).

-A single graph is a dictionary, and here is the expected format for our graph classification datasets:
-- `edge_index`
-	- Type: list of 2 lists of integers.
-	- It contains the indices of nodes in edges, stored as a list containing two parallel lists of edge indices.
-	- Example: a graph containing four nodes (0, 1, 2 and 3) and where connections are 1->2, 1->3 and 3->1* will have `edge_index`=[[1, 1, 3], [2, 3, 1]].
-You might notice here that node 0 is not present here, as it is not part of an edge per se.
-This is why the next attribute is important.
-- `num_nodes`
-	- Type: integer
-	- It indicates the total number of nodes available in the graph (by default, it is assumed that nodes are numbered sequentially).
-	- Example: In our above example, `num_nodes` = 4.
-- `y`
-	- Type: list of either integers (for multi-class classification), floats (for regression), or lists of ones and zeroes (for binary multi-task classification)
-	- It maps each graph to what we want to predict from it (be it a class, a property value, or several binary label for different tasks).
-	- Example: We could predict if the graph is small sized (0), medium sized (1) or big.
-Here, `y` = [0].
-- `node_feat`
-	- Type: list of lists of integer (Optional)
-	- This contains the available features (if present) for each node of the graph, ordered by node index.
-    - Example: Our above nodes could have, for example, types (like different atoms in a molecule).
-This could give `node_feat`=[[1], [0], [1], [1]]
-- `edge_attr`
-	- Type: list of lists of integers (Optional)
-	- This contains the available attributes (if present) for each edge of the graph, following the `edge_index` ordering.
-    - Example: Our above edges could have, for example, types (like molecular bonds).
-This could give `edge_attr`=[[0], [1], [1]]

 ### Loading
 Loading a graph dataset from the Hub is very easy.
 Let's load the `ogbg-mohiv` dataset (a baseline from the [Open Graph Benchmark](https://ogb.stanford.edu/) by Stanford), stored in the `OGB` repository: